-Christensen engages in place-based work concentrated in six regions chosen for their potential to withstand and recover from the global erosion of diversity: the American Southwest, San Francisco Bay Area, Northern Mexico, Central Asia, the African Rift Valley, and Melanesia.
+Christensen engages in place-based work concentrated in five regions chosen for their potential to withstand and recover from the global erosion of diversity.
+These include the San Francisco Bay Area, Northwest Mexico, Central Asia, the African Rift Valley, and Melanesia.
 It also funds global initiatives spanning these and other regions.